Britain's FTSE drops as Standard Chartered and miners fall again

 LONDON, Feb 24 Britain's top share index fell on Wednesday as miners, luxury stocks and Standard Chartered came under pressure for a second straight session.

-The FTSE 100 fell 1.5 percent to 5,872.29 by 1156 GMT, edging into negative territory for the week following a strong rally last week which was the biggest weekly gain for the index this year.
+The FTSE 100 fell 66.50 points, or 1.1 percent to 5,895.81 by 0919 GMT, edging into negative territory for the week following a strong rally last week which was the biggest weekly gain for the index this year.

-Standard Chartered was among the top fallers on the index, after the Asia-exposed bank slumped to its first loss is 26 years.
+Standard Chartered was the biggest faller on the index for a sector straight session, after the Asia-exposed bank slumped to its first loss is 26 years.

-It fell 4.5 percent after a spate of broker target price downgrades from Deutsche Bank, Bank of America/Merrill Lynch and Nomura, taking losses since it reported results on Tuesday to more than 10 percent.
+It fell 6.4 percent after a spate of broker target price downgrades from Deutsche Bank, Bank of America/Merrill Lync and Nomura following the results, taking losses since it reported results to over 10 percent.

 "The continued weak revenue momentum in 4Q15 was worse than anticipated," analysts at Deutsche Bank said in a note.